-The appendixes 3, 4, 5 and 6 are not yet finalized and will further be discussed in the HDDF- TF and GFV.
-When these appendixes are finalized and approved in the GFV these will be submitted as an informal document to the GRPE in due time for the 64th GRPE session.
+The appendixes 3, 4, 5 and 6 are not yet finalized and will further be discussed in the HDDF-TF and GFV.
+The appendices will be submitted as an informal document to the GRPE once they are finalized and approved by the experts of the GFV, in due time for the sixty fourth GRPE session.